cakephp/docs/en/core-libraries/components/pagination.rst

 If the request's limit param is greater than this value, it will be reduced to the ``maxLimit`` value.

-Out of range page requests
+Out of Range Page Requests
 ==========================

 The PaginatorComponent will throw a ``NotFoundException`` when trying to